griffithlab/civic-docs/docs/model/evidence/overview.rst

    * - :ref:`evidence-type`
      - Category of clinical action/relevance implicated by event.
-Refer to the additional documentation on evidence types for details on how to enter evidence of each of the four types:
+Refer to the additional documentation on evidence types for details on how to enter evidence of each of the six types:
-       Predictive, Prognostic, Predisposing and Diagnostic.
+       Predictive, Prognostic, Diagnostic, Predisposing, Oncogenic and Functional.
 See 'Evidence Type' tab for more information.
      - Predictive - The variant is
        predictive of sensitivity or resistance to a therapeutic.